solderq35/fg-time-calc/README.md

 ## About

-Tool for adding up level completion times for full game runs, **with an estimated 20 regular users among the HITMAN speedrun community**.
+Tool for adding up level completion times for full game runs, ** HITMAN speedrun community**.

 NOTE: This is a modified version of [the original Time Calculator](http://www.grun1.com/utils/timeCalc.html) by Gordon Smith